Discover more than 150 WIT-related social media accounts at the WIT Social Media Directory.

 Remember your audience Be aware that a presence in the social media world can be easily made available to the public at large.
 This includes prospective students, current students, current employers and colleagues and peers.
 Consider this before publishing to ensure the post will not alienate, harm, or provoke any of these groups.

-Identify your views as your own If you identify yourself as a staff member of the Institute on Social Media Sites, you should make it very clear that the views expressed are your personal views and not necessarily those of the Institute, unless your views have been approved in advance by the Institute.
+Identify your views as your own If you identify yourself as a staff member of the Institute on Social Media Sites, you should make it very clear that the views expressed are your personal views and not necessarily those of the Institute, unless your views have been approved in advance by the university.
 All comments must be true and not misleading and all claims must be substantiated and approved.
 Remember, individuals are personally responsible for any content they publish on Social Media Sites.

 The above is a guideline only and not an exhaustive list.